mark-renrgyx/Photo_Gallery_Java_Full_Stack/README.md

 2. (apache) commons-fileupload-1.4-sources.jar

 ## Configuration
-Modify the DBConstants.java file for your system (path to folder holding images)
+Under the `config_templates` folder, modify the DBConstants.java file for your system (path to folder holding images) and move it to

     src/db/DBConstants.java

 Modify hibernate XML config (username, password).
 (It is set up for MySQL5, modify if needed.)
+Move it to

     src/hibernate.cfg.xml